aditya-shrivastavv/RapidChat/README.md

 ## Documentation

-The full documentation for the project can be found under [`documentation`](./documentation/) directory.
+The detailed documentation about the components is available in the it's own directory.

+Links here.

 But still I am going to explain the project structure overview here.